helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 ## Motivation

 We believe one of the most effective ways to meet the data demand of Service Providers [as defined in HIP53](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md#economics-overview) on the Mobile subDAO is to lower equipment costs and simplify the installation process.
 We believe that Wi-Fi access points can help achieve both of those goals.

+Wi-Fi Access Points will belong to the Hotspot category; owners of these devices are classified as Hotspot Owners; Nova Labs is classified as Hotspot Vendor [as defined in HIP53] (https://github.com/helium/HIP/blob/main/0053-mobile-dao.md#economics-overview)

 ## Stakeholders

+All stakeholders are defined in accordance with HIP53 (https://github.com/helium/HIP/blob/main/0053-mobile-dao.md#economics-overview)

-- Subscribers [as defined in HIP53](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md#economics-overview) would benefit from faster-growing people-powered coverage.
+- Subscribers would benefit from faster-growing people-powered coverage.
 - Service Providers would be able to provide cheaper services and thus acquire more Subscribers by relying on the Helium Mobile Network for offloading data.
+- Hotspot Vendors such as Nova Labs will be able to manufacture a new type of equipment and earn MOBILE tokens as outlined in HIP53.
-- CBRS radio owners might see more data traffic as Service Providers bring more Subscribers to the Network.
+- Hotspot Hosts might see more data traffic as Service Providers bring more Subscribers to the Network.
 However, the share of PoC rewards per radio would decrease as more access points join the Network.
 - Holders of MOBILE tokens would likely benefit from the increased utility of MOBILE attributed to the growth of the Helium Mobile Network.

 ## Detailed Explanation